dog-broad/Virtual-Keyboard-App/README.md

 ## 📝 Note

-Make sure your PC and Android device are on the same network for a smooth connection! 🌍
+Make sure your PC and Android device are on the same network for a smooth connection.

+## ⚠️ Known Issues

+I know the UI isn't super intuitive right now, but I'm working on it! 😅 If you have suggestions or want to help improve it, please reach out!

 ## 🎉 Contributing